tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 : A list of offered KeyShareEntry values in descending order of client preference.
 {:br }

-This vector MAY be empty if the client is requesting a HelloRetryRequest.
+This list MAY be empty if the client is requesting a HelloRetryRequest.
 Each KeyShareEntry value MUST correspond to a group offered in the "supported_groups" extension and MUST appear in the same order.
 However, the values MAY be a non-contiguous subset of the "supported_groups" extension and